 The process of designing a product with ease of manufacturing in mind, often with an end goal of making a better product at a lower cost.

 A design history file is a repository for all records that demonstrate how your medical device was developed in accordance with an approved design plan.
-ISO 13485 and the FDA require developers to maintain a DHF for each type of device in their portfolio.
+The FDA requires developers to maintain a DHF for each type of device in their portfolio.
+With the advent of the QMSR this term (along with DHR and DMR) will no longer be used but the data and information requirement they outlines will be part of the Technical Documentation required by the new regulation.

 The DHR is an FDA term for the combination of records containing the entire production history of a finished medical device.